Cillers-com/bluetext/blueprints/react-web-app/intro.md

 ## Documentation For The React Web App Blueprint

-This Blueprint specifies how to add and update a Polytope module for providing a React Web App
+This Blueprint specifies how to add and update a Polytope module for a React Web App.

 Parent module: `polytope/node`.
 Read the bluetext documentation resource for this standard module to understand how to specify the `args` attributes.